flathub/dev.zed.Zed/README.md

 ## Usage

+Zed's current Flatpak integration exits the sandbox on startup and most functionality works out of the box.
+Workflows that rely on Flatpak's sandboxing may not work as expected by default.

-Most functionality works out of the box, though please note that flatpak runs in an isolated environment and some work is necessary to enable those features.
+Please note that Zed's flatpak still runs in an isolated environment and some language toolchains might misbehave when executed from the host OS into the sandbox.
+The Zed's flatpak provides SDK extensions support that can be enabled to support problematic additional languages.
+As well as the ability to disable the sandbox escape at startup.

 ### Environment variables